julian-paredes97/julian-paredes97/README.md

 <h1 align="left">🚀 About Me</h1>

-<p align="justify">I am a 27 year old girl living in Buenos Aires, Argentina.
-I am currently studying Web Design and Programming at the Da Vinci School.
-I have a background in veterinary studies, having worked and studied in that field for six years.
-However, my passion lies in frontend development with a keen interest in design.
-In 2022, I started my journey as a developer, focusing on expanding my skills in programming and pursuing a career in the tech industry.
+<p align="justify">Graduated from the career of systems and computer engineering from the Pontificia Universidad Javeriana Cali, with emphasis in data engineering, video games and interactive systems.
+With a high sense of responsibility, honesty, punctuality and teamwork, I also have the ability to provide computational solutions to different problems that can be generated.
+My areas of interest are in database administration, process automation and especially in Frontend development.
 I aspire to become proficient in the latest technologies and frameworks, constantly staying updated with industry trends.
-Ultimately, my goal is to secure challenging projects or employment opportunities that allow me to utilize my programmingand design skills effectively, contributing to innovative anduser-friendly digital experiences.</p>
+Ultimately, my goal is to secure challenging projects or employment opportunities that allow me to utilize my programming skills effectively, contributing to innovative and user-friendly digital experiences.</p>

 <h1 align="left">🧠 Skills Showcase</h1>